-(a) Applicability.
-In addition to the notice requirements set forth elsewhere in this following sections of the Planning Code: Sections 202.5(e)(3), 304.5(d), 306.3, 306.7(g), 306.9(c), that requires a notice to be mailed or personally served to property owners or occupants adjacent to or near a property for which Planning Department development approval is sought.

-Code, the requirements of this section shall apply to the mailed notices that are required by the

-309(c) through 309(h), 311, 312, 313.4(b), 314.4(a), 330.7, and any other section of the Planning Code

-(b) Definitions.
-The following definitions shall apply for the purposes of this section: -------------------------------------- Language of Limited English Proficient Residents.
-The recorded message shall advise callers as to what information they should leave on the message machine so that the Department may return the call with information about the notice in the requested language.
-(2) Language of Limited English Proficient Residents means each of the two languages other

-(2) Language of Limited English Proficient Residents means each of the two languages other than English spoken most commonly by San Francisco residents of limited English proficiency as determined by the Planning Department based on its annual review of United States census and other data as required by San Francisco Administrative Code Section 91.2(j).

-(c) Multiple Language Statement in Notices.
-The Planning Department shall prepare a cover sheet as specified below and include it with each notice of the type listed in subsection (a).
-The cover sheet shall contain the following statement, printed in each Language of Limited English Proficient Residents and, to the extent available Department resources allow, such other languages that the Department determines desirable, with the name of the language in which the statement is made, the time period for a decision on the matter and the Dedicated Telephone Number for the language of the statement inserted in the appropriate blank spaces:

-"The attached notice is provided under the Planning Code.
-It concerns property located at the address shown on the attached notice.
-A hearing may occur, a right to request review may expire or a development approval may become final unless appealed within [insert days until a hearing or deadline for requesting review or appealing decision].
-To obtain information about this notice in [insert name of language], please call [insert Dedicated Telephone Number].
+1 Code, the requirements of this section shall apply to the mailed notices that are required by the 2 following sections of the Planning Code: Sections 202.5(e)(3), 304.5(d), 306.3, 306.7(g), 306.9(c), 3 309(c) through 309(h), 311, 312, 313.4(b), 314.4(a), 330.7, and any other section of the Planning Code 4 that requires a notice to be mailed or personally served to property owners or occupants adjacent to or 5 near a property for which Planning Department development approval is sought.
+6 (b) Definitions.
+The following definitions shall apply for the purposes of this section: 7 (1) Dedicated Telephone Number means a telephone number for a recorded message in a 8 Language of Limited English Proficient Residents.
+The recorded message shall advise callers as to 9 what information they should leave on the message machine so that the Department may return the call 10 with information about the notice in the requested language.
+11 (2) Language of Limited English Proficient Residents means each of the two languages other 12 than English spoken most commonly by San Francisco residents of limited English proficiency as 13 determined by the Planning Department based on its annual review of United States census and other 14 data as required by San Francisco Administrative Code Section 91.2(j).
+15 (c) Multiple Language Statement in Notices.
+The Planning Department shall 16 prepare a cover sheet as specified below and include it with each notice of the type listed in subsection 17 (a).
+The cover sheet shall contain the following statement, printed in each Language of Limited English 18 Proficient Residents and, to the extent available Department resources allow, such other languages 19 that the Department determines desirable, with the name of the language in which the statement is 20 made, the time period for a decision on the matter and the Dedicated Telephone Number for the 21 language of the statement inserted in the appropriate blank spaces: 22 "The attached notice is provided under the Planning Code.
+It concerns property located at the 23 address shown on the attached notice.
+A hearing may occur, a right to request review may expire or a 24 development approval may become final unless appealed within [insert days until a hearing or 25 deadline for requesting review or appealing decision].
+To obtain information about this notice in

+[insert name of language], please call [insert Dedicated Telephone Number].
 Please be advised that the Planning Department will require at least one business day to respond to any call.
 Provision of information in [insert name of language] is provided as a service by the Planning Department and does not grant any additional rights or extend any time limits provided by applicable law."

-The Department shall maintain a Dedicated Telephone Number for each Language of Limited following business day to each person who leaves a message concerning a neighborhood notice at a
+- The Department shall maintain a Dedicated Telephone Number for each Language of Limited English Proficient Residents.
+The Department shall place a return telephone call by the end of the following business day to each person who leaves a message concerning a neighborhood notice at a Dedicated Telephone Number, and when the caller is reached, provide information to the caller about the notice in the language spoken by the caller.